If You Invested $1000 In Brinker International Stock 15 Years Ago, You Would Have This Much Today - Brinker International (NYSE:EAT)

-Brinker International EAT has outperformed the market over the past 15 years by 1.78% on an annualized basis producing an average annual return of 14.24%.
-Currently, Brinker International has a market capitalization of $6.17 billion.
+Brinker International (NYSE: EAT) has outperformed the market over the past 15 years by 1.26% on an annualized basis producing an average annual return of 13.72%.
+Currently, Brinker International has a market capitalization of $5.87 billion.

 Brinker International's Performance Over Last 15 Years